BMW-InnovationLab/BMW-Classification-Training-GUI/README.md

 #### 5- Downloading Models

 Download your model to use it in your applications.
-After downloading your model, if you would like to load it in a [GPU-based inference API](https://github.com/BMW-InnovationLab/BMW-Classification-Inference-GPU-CPU) , please make sure that you change the architecture (CPU or GPU) in the model's configuration json file. (please refer to the [inference API's documentation](https://github.com/BMW-InnovationLab/BMW-Classification-Inference-GPU-CPU) , section Model "Model Structure")
+After downloading your model, if you would like to load it in a [GPU-based inference API](https://github.com/BMW-InnovationLab/BMW-Classification-Inference-GPU-CPU) , please make sure to specify the GPU architecture in the model's configuration json file. (please refer to the [inference API's documentation](https://github.com/BMW-InnovationLab/BMW-Classification-Inference-GPU-CPU) , section Model "Model Structure")

 ![](./documentation_images/5.gif)